Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 Q3- Does phono mean AUX?

 No, phono doesn’t mean AUX.
-Both phono input and AUX input perform different functions.
+Both the phono input and the AUX input perform different functions.

 To help you resolve the issue, I need more details so, please answer the following questions: